djechlin/exitramp/README.md

 Derby
 -----

-Transitional routes do not act on the page hence do not return any result.
+Transitional routes do not act on the page hence most results are not applicable.
 Returned values from transitional routes in exitramp will be ignored, except for `pass()` and errors.